sanmai/di-container

 Lightweight PSR-11 compatible dependency injection container for PHP.
 Supports autowiring via reflection, bindings and shared services, simple configuration, and fast resolution with minimal boilerplate—suitable for small apps and libraries needing a straightforward DI container.

-Maintenance burden would be high
+Maintenance burden would remain high due to:

 How can I help you explore Laravel packages today?